mattermost/mattermost-handbook/operations/operations/company-policies/community-response-policy.md

 ## Sensitive topics

-Below are topics that only approved responders can engage.
+While anyone can escalate a sensitive topic, only approved responders listed below can engage.
 If you’d like to be an approved responder for one or more of the topics, we welcome the help!
-[Sign up here](// XX Need a link), and you will be added to the next training session.
+Reach out to @jason.blais on community.mattermost.com, and you will be added to the next training session.

 1 - Non-regulatory **Privacy/Telemetry** where opinions are at play more than legal or regulatory issues
-* Approved Responders: Head of Community, Head of PM, CPO, CEO
+* Approved Responders: Head of Community, Lead PM, CPO, CEO
 * Loop in: CEO
 * Template Response: To be added

 2 - Product-related **Regulations/GDPR**, and other legal issues
-* Approved Responders: Head of Community, Head of PM, Head of Legal, CPO, CEO
+* Approved Responders: Head of Community, Lead PM, Head of Legal, CPO, CEO
-* Loop in: Head of Legal, Head of PM
+* Loop in: Head of Legal, Lead PM
 * Template Response: To be added

 3 - **Licensing**, including open source and commercial license inquiries
-* Approved Responders: Head of Community, Head of PM, CEO
+* Approved Responders: Head of Community, Lead PM, CEO
 * Template Response: To be added

 4 - **Packaging**, including requests for making an Enterprise feature free
-* Approved Responders: Head of PM, CPO
+* Approved Responders: Lead PM, CPO
 * Template Response: To be added

 5 - **Workplace policies**, including hiring locations